ConfusedPolarBear/intro-skipper/README.md

-# Intro Skipper (ALPHA)
+# Intro Skipper (beta)

 <div align="center">
 <img alt="Plugin Banner" src="https://raw.githubusercontent.com/ConfusedPolarBear/intro-skipper/master/images/logo.png" />
 </div>

 Analyzes the audio of television episodes to detect and skip over intros.
-Currently in alpha.
+Jellyfin must use a version of `ffmpeg` that has been compiled with `--enable-chromaprint` (`jellyfin-ffmpeg` versions 5.0.1-5 and later will work).

-Installing this plugin (along with a modified web interface and `fpcalc`) will result in a skip intro button displaying in the video player, like this:
+If you use the custom web interface on your server, you will be able to click a skip button to skip intros, like this:

 ![Skip intro button](images/skip-button.png)

-If you use Jellyfin clients that do not use the web interface provided by the server, the plugin can be configured to automatically skip intros.
+However, if you use Jellyfin clients that do not use the web interface provided by the server, the plugin can be configured to automatically skip intros.

-This plugin **will not work** without installing `fpcalc`.
-The easiest way to do this is to follow the steps below.

 ## Introduction requirements